myhdl/myhdl/doc/source/manual/conversion.rst

   indexing into a tuple of integers.

 Signed arithmetic
-  In MyHDL, working with negative numbers is trivial: one just uses ``intbv`` objects with negative values.
-By contrast, negative numbers are tricky in Verilog.
-The language makes a difference between an unsigned and a signed representation, and the user has to declare signed variables explicitly.
-When the two representations are mixed in an expression, all operands are interpreted as unsigned, which typically leads to unexpected results.
+  In MyHDL, working with negative numbers is trivial: one just uses an ``intbv`` object with an appropriate constraint on its values.
+In contrast, both Verilog and VHDL make a difference between an unsigned and a signed representation.
+To work with negative values, the user has to declare a signed variable explicitly.
+But when signed and unsigned operands are mixed in an expression, things may become tricky.

-  The Verilog converter handles negative ``intbv`` objects by using a signed Verilog representation.
-Also, it automatically performs sign extension and casting to a signed representation when unsigned numbers are used in a mixed expression.
-In this way, it automates a task which is notoriously hard to get right in Verilog directly.
+  In Verilog, when signed and unsigned operands are mixed, all operands are interpreted as *unsigned*.
+Obviously, this leads to unexpected results.
+The designer will have to add sign extensions and type casts to solve this.

+  In VHDL, mixing signed and unsigned will generally not work.
+The designer will have to match the operands manually by adding resizings and type casts.

+  In MyHDL, these issues don't exist because ``intbv`` objects simply work as (constrained) integers.
+Moreover, the convertor automates the cumbersome tasks that are required in Verilog and VHDL.
+It uses signed or unsigned types based on the value constraints of the intbv objects, and automatically performs the required sign extensions, resizings, and type casts.

 User-defined code
-  If desired, the user can bypass the regular conversion and describe user-defined code to be inserted instead.
+  If desired, the user can bypass the conversion process and describe user-defined code to be inserted instead.